Bharathkdev/full_stack_expo_app/README.md

 👉 **Full-Text Search Capability**: Efficiently search through videos with real-time suggestions and instant results.

-👉 **Tab Navigation**: Navigate between sections like Home, Search, Bookmark, create and Profile with ease using tab navigation.
+👉 **Tab Navigation**: Navigate between sections like Home, Search, Bookmark, Create and Profile with ease using tab navigation.

 👉 **Post Creation Screen for Uploading Media**: Upload video and image posts directly from the app with integrated media selection for both Android and iOS.